-The exam provides an evaluation of participants' knowledge, an opportunity to find information in their notebooks, and sheds light on how well trainers led the classes.
+The exam provides an evaluation of participants' knowledge, an opportunity to revisit content from the class, and sheds light on how well trainers led the classes.
 Effective training is measured by outcomes.
 For instance, if most people answer a particular question incorrectly, a good trainer will question whether he or she addressed the point adequately.